ip1981/nixsap/README.md

 provides NixOS modules in the `nixsap` "namespace", e. g. `nixsap.apps.mariadb` or `nixsap.system.users`, and adds or overrides some packages in Nixpkgs.
-From vanila Nixpkgs, Nixsap relies only on basic services like systemd, ssh, ntpd and package set (extenting and overriding it).
+From vanila Nixpkgs, Nixsap relies only on basic services like systemd, ssh, ntpd and package set (extending and overriding it).

 Features